 READ MORE ⇒ Renting A Dog Friendly Adventure Van

-You’ll roll into the area on Movie Road, a wash-boarded and sometimes sandy road.
-It is doable for most vehicles, as long as you take it slow and use extra caution if it rains.
-The road got it name for the numerous movies filmed in the area.
-Some of the more well-known movies include Rawhide, How the West was Won, Tremors, Gladiator, and Iron Man.
-You can pick up a brochure for a self-guided tour of some of the filming locations from the The Museum of Western Film History in Lone Pine.
+Just off Highway 395 near Lone Pine, Movie Road leads to Alabama Hills.
+This wash-boarded and sometimes sandy route is doable in most vehicles, as long as you take it slow and use extra caution if it rains.
+The road is named for the numerous movies that were filmed in the area.
+Some titles you might recognize include Rawhide, How the West was Won, Tremors, Gladiator, and Iron Man.
+If you’re a movie buff, pick up the self-guided tour brochure of some of the filming locations from the The Museum of Western Film History in Lone Pine.

 Cyclops Arch and Boot Arch can be found if you venture north of the main area in Alabama Hills.
-There is no signage for these two arches, so get directions online before you go.
+There are no signs marking the trails for these two arches, so get directions online before you go.
 They are worth scouting out if you and your dog enjoy exploring less-defined trails and a bit of solitude.
 And there are a multitude of other unnamed arches, holes, and lookouts through the Hills that you’ll come across while wandering among the boulders.

 READ MORE ⇒ Off-Leash Hiking on Federal Lands

 The rocks in the Hills are part of fun.
 Their unique texture makes the boulders very “grippy” and fairly easy to scramble across.
 Cool Whip and Hercules climbed up and over every rock they encountered without any abnormal wear and tear on their paws.
 But protective boots are a good idea if your pup has sensitive paws or is not used to rough textures.

 READ MORE ⇒ Which Dog Boots Are Best?